-From Frida Kahlo to Yayoi Kusama and Tracey Emin, discover 10 unique women who have left a lasting mark on the art world.
+From Frida Kahlo to Lee Krasner and Rebecca Horn, discover 13 modern and contemporary female artists who have left a lasting mark on the art world.

 A pioneer of feminist art, pop art and minimalism, Yayoi Kusama is said to have been an influence on Andy Warhol, Damien Hirst and many others.
 The avant-garde artist brought her visions into the world of painting, sculpture, installations and performances.
 Kusama, who is passionate about polka dots, is recognized internationally and has received numerous awards at home in Japan and abroad.
 Her works can be admired at the Yayoi Kusama Museum in Tokyo.

 The French-American artist is known for her large-scale sculptures and installations.
 Over the course of her long career, she explored a variety of themes, including domestic life and family, sexuality and the body, as well as death and the subconscious.
 She became a well-known figure of feminism in the 1970s.
 One of her most recognized works, Maman, a 30-foot-tall giant spider sculpture, is part of the Guggenheim Museum Bilbao collection.